 The Wave Foundation purchased another 2,200 lbs. of Columbia River salmon from another Tribal fisher.
-500 lbs. were smoked and canned to create a value-added product for The Wave Foundation to distribute.
-The Wave Foundation team and the Chef of the Portland Trail Blazers were honored to welcome this fisher, his wife, and 1,700 lbs. of his salmon into Moda Center to learn proper cultural handling, processing, and smoking techniques.
-The salmon smoked at Moda Center then went back into food boxes to distribute to the Tribes The Wave Foundation serves.
-A small portion of the salmon went to the Portland Trail Blazers to fuel the team.
+500 lbs. were smoked and canned by the Tribal fisher to create a value-added product for The Wave Foundation to distribute.
+The Wave Foundation team and the Chefs of the Portland Trail Blazers and Portland Timbers/Thorns were honored to welcome this fisher, his wife, and 1,700 lbs. of his salmon into the Moda Center to learn proper cultural handling, processing, and smoking techniques.
+The salmon smoked at the Moda Center then went back into food boxes to distribute to the Tribes The Wave Foundation serves.
+A small portion of the salmon went to the Portland Trail Blazers, Portland Timbers and Thorns to fuel the teams.